-In the UAE, shopping is almost considered a national sport.
-From luxury mega malls to hip boutiques and markets, when it comes to retail, we really do have it all.
+From luxury mega malls to hip boutiques and markets, when it comes to retail, Dubai really does have it all.

-Experienced shoppers will tell you that the best time to visit Dubai is in January, also the most temperate time of year, with Dubai Shopping Festival usually kicking off on the first.
+Experienced shoppers will tell you that the best time to visit Dubai is in January, also the most temperate time of year, with Dubai Shopping Festival usually in full swing.
 The month-long retail bonanza includes city-wide sales and there are bargains to be had across most of Dubai's malls and boutiques as well as millions of dirhams to be won in prizes and cars.

 For those travelling in the middle of the year, Dubai Summer Surprises offers sales on a much smaller scale and some much-needed respite from the heat.
 For the rest of the year, there’s always the promise of a new store launch, boutique opening or development in the works.